Tom's Guide Verdict

 Overall, it was hard to find much I didn’t like about the RadRunner 3 Plus.
 While I would have preferred a center stand rather than a traditional kickstand to make the bike more stable when loading or unloading cargo, that’s a minor complaint given the bike’s overwhelmingly positive versatility and usability.

-Radpower RadRunner 3 Plus review: Battery life
+Radpower RadRunner 3 Plus review: Battery life and range

 I brought the Radrunner 3 Plus to a full charge before my first ride.
 On that first ride, I primarily used the throttle rather than the pedal assist to see how fast I could wear down the battery.
 I also attached the passenger seat on the rear of the bike and went for several rides with my daughter on board.